- Tenurable teaching and research appointment

 About the opportunity

-For more information regarding the position or a confidential discussion, please contact:
+For information regarding the position or a confidential discussion, please contact:

 Full details of the position responsibilities and the selection criteria are outlined in the position description.
 In preparing your application you are asked to demonstrate clearly that you meet the selection criteria.
 You are encouraged to supply a curriculum vitae or academic portfolio in support of your application.

-Please see the position description prior to applying: Position Description - Senior Lecturer or Associate Professor IO Psychology.pdf
+Please see the position description prior to applying: Position Description - Lecturer or Senior Lecturer (Clinical Psychology).pdf

 Application details: Please apply online via the Apply Now button.

-Please note, short-listed applicants will be invited to undertake selection activities between mid to late November 2018, which will include presenting colloquia and meetings with the selection committee members and other key senior staff and stakeholders.
+Please note, short-listed applicants will be invited to undertake selection activities between mid to late March 2019, which will include presenting colloquia and meetings with the selection committee members and other key senior staff and stakeholders

 Our commitment to inclusion and diversity